TrueBurn/codebase-scribe-ai/README.md

 ### Completed
 - ✅ **Dependencies Error Fix**: Fixed an issue with the `dependencies` parameter missing in the `generate_project_overview` method in `BedrockClient` class.
+- ✅ **Split Contributing Guide**: Moved the Contributing guide to a separate file with its own generator in the root directory, following GitHub conventions.

 ### Planned
-- 📝 **Split Documentation Files**: Move usage and contributing guides to separate files with their own generators.
+- 📝 **Split Usage Guide**: Move the usage guide to a separate file with its own generator.
 - 🔗 **Improve Documentation Links**: Ensure generated README properly links to all other documentation files.
 - 🧪 **Improve Test Coverage**: Add more unit tests for the core functionality.
 - 🚀 **Performance Optimization**: Optimize the file processing pipeline for better performance.